LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 spacer

-1st Sunday of Lent - Now is the Acceptable Time
+1st Sunday of Lent - The Time is Now

 Life-changing transformations don’t happen easily.
-They require interior fortitude and determination, courage, persistence and more -- an interior change of heart and mind… what the Scriptures call “Metanoia.”
+They require interior fortitude and determination, courage, persistence and more - an interior change of heart and mind.
+In the Scriptures this is called “Metanoia.”

-And so, we again enter into the invitation and the challenge of Lent, well aware that we have been asked to commit our lives fully to the coming reign of God.
+So we again enter into the invitation and the challenge of Lent well aware that we have been asked to commit our lives fully to the coming reign of God.
 “Metanoia” and “Repentance” are not to be simple cosmetic or superficial changes.
 Repentance isn’t just for a part of the year.
 It is a full-time, on-going commitment to change.
-Metanoia asks us to turn away from whatever distracts us from God and to turn to the embrace of the One who is infinite love.
+Metanoia pushes us to turn away from whatever distracts us from God and to turn to the embrace of the One who is infinite love.

-notbybreadaloneUnlike other gospel accounts for the first Sunday in Lent, Mark is very short on the details of Jesus’ temptation in the desert; still, all the vital elements are there: the duration, the temptation, the threat of violence, and the sustaining care God provides.
-But the point of this gospel is not really the temptation scene.
+notbybreadaloneUnlike other Gospel accounts for the first Sunday in Lent, Mark is very short on the details of Jesus’ temptation in the desert.
+Still all the vital elements are there - the duration, the temptation, the threat of violence, and the sustaining care God provides.
+But the point of this narrative is not really the temptation scene.
 It’s what happens next that is most important.

 When John was arrested and put into prison, it was Jesus who continued to preach the Good News.
 But there was a big difference between the two.